Expert Working Group members and meetings

 Multisystemic Therapy Programme Lead, South London and Maudsley NHS Foundation Trust

 Child and Adolescent Psychotherapist and Team Manager, Tavistock and Portman NHS Trust

 Highly Specialist Clinical Psychologist, British Psychological Society

-Oliver is our Expert Group’s British Psychological Society (BPS) representative and is a member of the BPS committee for the Children, Young People and Families (CYPF) Faculty.
+Oliver is our Expert Working Group’s British Psychological Society (BPS) representative and is a member of the BPS committee for the Children, Young People and Families (CYPF) Faculty.
 He has worked in a number of mental health settings and has provided psychological assessment and treatment to a variety of client groups, including adolescent inpatients, children in care, young people with intellectual disabilities and autistic spectrum disorder, as well as those suffering from severe and enduring mental illness (depression, anxiety, trauma, psychosis etc.).
 He has also carried out research into risk assessment in medium secure units, prisons and the community.

 Oliver currently works for South West London and St George’s NHS Mental Health Trust in London, specialising in Child and Adolescent Mental Health Services (CAMHS) for young offenders, and is the Chair of the London-wide Youth Justice CAMHS Forum.